12.12 Spatial Scans with the STIS CCD

 12.12.2 Possible STIS Spatial Scan Use Cases

-The initial on-orbit use of this technique was performed by HST program 14705 and reported in Cordiner et al. 2017 (ApJ, 843L, 2).
-Signal-to-noise in excess of 600:1 per resolution element was achieved for G750M
+The initial on-orbit applications of this technique were performed by HST programs 14705, 15429, and 15478, as reported by Cordiner et al. (2017, ApJ, 843, L2; 2019, ApJ, 875, L28).
+Signal-to-noise ratios in excess of 600:1 per resolution element were achieved for G750M

-spectral observations near 9300 Å. In this case, the narrow 52 × 0.1 aperture was used for both the trailed external observations and the internal lamp flats.
-As the STIS PSF near this wavelength is relatively wide compared to the slit, the fringing pattern from the lamp and the trailed external target are very similar, and this greatly facilitates the fringing correction.
+spectral observations of moderately reddened stars near 9300 Å, enabling the detection of weak interstellar absorption lines attributed to C60+.
+In this case, the narrow 52X0.1 aperture was used for both the trailed external observations and the internal lamp flats.
+As the STIS PSF near that wavelength is relatively wide compared to the slit, the fringing pattern from the lamp and the trailed external target are very similar, which greatly facilitates the fringing correction.

-STIS/CAL program 15383 recently obtained scanned G750L
+STIS special calibration program 15383 recently obtained scanned G750L

-observations of the G8 V star 55 Cnc, and included both scans in the narrow 52 × 0.1 and the wider 52 × 2 apertures.
-This visit included a series of repeated 12" long scans along the wider aperture over the course of two adjacent orbits that should allow good limits to be set on the absolute repeatability of flux measurements with scanned G750L
+observations of the known exoplanet host star 55 Cnc, including scans in both the narrow 52X0.1 and the wider 52X2 apertures.
+The second visit in the program included a series of repeated 12" long scans along the wider aperture, over the course of two successive orbits, that have yielded encouraging results on the absolute repeatability of flux measurements obtainable with scanned G750L

-Variations in the trail rate are also visible during the wide aperture scans, and this will probably prevent any use of trailed STIS observations to model source flux variations during an individual scan; it remains to be determined what limits this may place on the accuracy and repeatability of the integrated flux for individual scanned exposures.
+Variations in the trail rate are also visible during the wide aperture scans, and this will probably hinder any use of trailed STIS observations to model source flux variations during an individual scan; it remains to be determined what limits this may place on the accuracy and repeatability of the integrated flux for individual scanned exposures.

 12.12.3 Using STIS Spatial Scans